mvciekzvbek/Front-Trends-2017/README.md

 <a name="vitaly"></a>
 # Vitaly Friedman (Smashing Magazine): Smashing Magazine’s 2017 Relaunch

+Case study of Smashing Magazine (SM) redesigning.
+SM was losing lots of revenue because of ad-blocking.
+Now, they've replaced membership for ad revenue, brought more focus to their paid products (books).

+We're too tied in to media queries.
+Defining the scope of breakpoints is almost impossible considering the huge amounts of devices and viewport sizes possible.
+You can't be sure your media queries cover everything.
+Avoid them as much as possible in the design process.

+Use:
+- rem for root component
+- em for sub parts

+To good adjustment of font sizes they used calc() css function - fluid sizing.

 <a name="sam"></a>
 # Sam Bellen (Madewithlove): I didn't know the browser could do that!

+APIs supported in Chrome and partialy in other browsers.

+- Speech API (speech recognition)
+- Geolocation API
+- Notification API
+- Push API
+- Battery Manager API
+- Media Recorder API
+- tracking.js - snapchat filters

+Sam builded his own small siri.

 <a name="adam"></a>
 # Adam Morse (compositor.io): The past and future of designing interfaces